d-bl/GroundForge-help/docs/untangle.md

 The draggable modus may cause nervous/rotating diagrams when trying to change thread colors.
 The modus applies to thread diagrams as wel as pair diagrams.

+Very large droste patterns may not unfold properly.
+Wait until you are sure the animation is finished, then start dragging to continue the unfold process.
+The system may react very slowly, please wait until something starts happening.